Volodymyrkohut/table-filters-client/README.md

 # table-filters-client

-table-filters-client is React.js library for responsive filtering tables
+table-filters-client is React.js library for flexible filters.

+You could create multiple filters for table

 Here you could find server part of these filters, by AND48 https://github.com/AND48/table-filters